puneetrastogi90/POTD/README.md

 - Dark mode support
 - Portrait/Landscape Orientation Support

-(Unit tests are also added for the Repository)
+(Unit tests are also added for the Repository Class.)